Indian snow leopard conservationist wins UK wildlife charity award | Business

 “With the Whitley Gold Award, Mishra and his team will train conservationists on every continent to apply the PARTNERS Principles in their local landscape.
 In addition to working with 250 frontline conservationists, they will empower 20 conservation leaders including WFN alumni as future advocates, establish a collaborative problem-solving hotline and enhance government buy-in for this equitable approach,” WFN said.

-Mishra established India's first community-based initiatives to save the endangered species of snow leopards.
-These include innovative livestock insurance programs to boost income and discourage retaliatory killings and locally-managed wildlife reserves on community land.
-Winning his original Whitley Award in 2005, and several follow-on grants from WFN since, his team currently work directly with local people across nearly 60,000 sq. miles in some of the world's most extreme environments.
-An estimated 6,500 wild snow leopards remain, prowling the high mountains and plateaus of 12 countries including India, Russia, Afghanistan, China, Pakistan, and Mongolia.
+Mishra established India’s first community-based initiatives to save the endangered species of snow leopards.
+These include innovative livestock insurance programmes to boost income and discourage retaliatory killings, and locally-managed wildlife reserves on community land.
+Winning his original Whitley Award in 2005, and several follow-on grants from WFN since, his team currently work directly with local people across nearly 60,000 sq. miles in some of the world’s most extreme environments.
+An estimated 6,500 wild snow leopards remain, prowling the high mountains and plateaus of 12 countries including India, Russia, Afghanistan, China, Pakistan and Mongolia.

-Mishra also becomes a mentor to six mid-career conservationists who received this year's Whitley Awards – the charity's flagship prizes – worth 40,000 pounds each in project funding.
-The winners come from West Africa, Nepal, Brazil, Indonesia, Argentina, and Ghana and have been recognized for their pioneering solutions to the biodiversity crisis.
+Mishra also becomes a mentor to six mid-career conservationists who received this year's Whitley Awards - the charity’s flagship prizes - worth 40,000 pounds each in project funding.
+The winners come from West Africa, Nepal, Brazil, Indonesia, Argentina and Ghana and have been recognised for their pioneering solutions to the biodiversity crisis.

-"By channeling support directly to this locally-led work, which is addressing the interconnected crises of species extinction, climate change, and social inequality, WFN is ensuring that the best hands for the job have the tools they need to succeed," she said.
+“By channelling support directly to this locally-led work, which is addressing the interconnected crises of species extinction, climate change and social inequality, WFN is ensuring that the best hands for the job have the tools they need to succeed,” she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)